getsentry/sentry/docs/quickstart/nginx.rst

 Proxying uWSGI
 ~~~~~~~~~~~~~~

+While Sentry provides a default webserver, you'll likely want to move to something
-You may optionally want to setup `uWSGI <http://projects.unbit.it/uwsgi/>`_ to
+a bit more powerful.
+We suggest using `uWSGI <http://projects.unbit.it/uwsgi/>`_ to
-run Sentry (rather than relying on the built-in gunicorn webserver).
+run Sentry.

 Within your uWSGI configuration, you'll need to export your configuration path
 as well the ``sentry.wsgi`` module: